San7o/alpentune/README.md

 Alpentune is a C audio library, originally developed for [Brenta Engine](https://github.com/San7o/Brenta-Engine).

-The library is currently early in developmenet.
+Currently only ALSA backend is in developement.

 ## Building